-The question of “what is the perfect age gap to have between your children” is a much debated one.
+The question of “what is the best age gap between your children” is a much-debated one.
 One thing I am absolutely certain about though, is that whatever it is, spacing your kids will never be perfect!
 Does anyone have the real answer to the age-old question, “What is the perfect age gap between kids?”

 The age gap between my girls is 23 months apart.
 When we went for the first scan with baby no. 2, the Doctor actually told us she was due on her sister’s birthday.
 Cue ALL the jokes about “Do you guys only do ‘it’ once a year?”!

 God Has A Plan, apparently.

 Actually, if I had gotten pregnant as soon as we started trying for number two, the gap would have been a lot closer.
 Clearly God knew what he was doing because we had to wait 10 months before I conceived my youngest … and last!
-I know many people have children a lot closer than my two are, but I really did struggle to cope with two littles for the first two years.
-I am not ashamed to admit it.
+I know many people have children a lot closer than my two are, but I really did struggle to cope with two under two for the first two years.

 The Pros of Having Your Kids Close Together

-But moving on and accepting the way it is, here is a list of what I love about the fact that they are only 23 months apart.
+But moving on and accepting the way it is, here is a list of what I love about the fact that they are less than two years apart.

 Sharing is caring

-They are close enough in age to have shared interests in terms of toys, TV programmes, friends, etc. And they can play together and occupy each other when forced to.
+They are close enough in age to have shared interests in terms of toys, TV programmes, friends, etc. And they can play together and occupy each other when they really have to.
 I mean, isn’t that half the reason to have a second child – company for the other?

 Their birthdays are close enough that ‘hand-me-down’ clothes are seasonally relevant for the younger child.
-If they make it (I’m referring to the clothes), I mean, pre-school is tough on knees.
+If they make it (I’m referring to the clothes), I mean, pre-school is tough on the knees.

 On The Bright Side of Nappy changes!